RobinStenzel/spark-sakey/README.md

 # spark-sakey
-Scala/Spark Implementation of the Scalable Almost Key discovery in RDF data
+Scala/Spark Implementation of the Scalable Almost Key discovery in RDF data.